brunalos/clinical-trials-ml/README.md

 ## 4. Machine Learning Model Building:

-For this project, four algorithms will be used to make predictions:
+For this project, four algorithms were used to make predictions:

 1. Logistic Regression
 2. K Nearest Neighbor